Mr Miyagi

 Overview

-As Mr Miyagi quickly approaches a decade of trade on Chapel Street, it's proof that despite Melbourne's ever-rotating door of hospitality venues, the best restaurants endure.
-Mr Miyagi is a rarity in this sense — brushing off momentary food fads and dizzying rebranding in favour of staying loyal to the original idea that won them hearts in Windsor and across the river, nearly ten years ago.
+As Mr Miyagi enters its second decade of trade on Chapel Street, it's proof that despite Melbourne's ever-rotating door of hospitality venues, the best restaurants endure.
+Mr Miyagi is a rarity in this sense — brushing off momentary food fads and dizzying rebranding in favour of staying loyal to the original idea that won them hearts in Windsor and across the river, over ten years ago.

-Turning to the short but charming drinks menu, a Hello Kitty Sour is a vodka-based drink combining lychee, citrus and egg whites.
-Another 'naughty but nice' cocktail with gin, blood orange, passionfruit, white chocolate and egg white is dubbed Yukie Makes a Porno (a nod to Mr Miyagi's snack bar next door).
+Turning to the short but sharp drinks menu, the vodka-based Hello Kitty Sour features lychee liqueur from Rosebud distiller Stache House, lemon and aquafaba.
+Another 'naughty but nice' cocktail with gin, blood orange, passionfruit, white chocolate and aquafaba is dubbed Yukie Makes a Porno (a nod to Mr Miyagi's former snack bar next door).
 The bartending team are clearly having fun with the menu and it's paying off — drinks are beautifully balanced; spicy, sour and sweet without verging into sickliness.

 Beyond what's written on paper, it's clear that a lot of investment has been put into training the staff, who operate like a slick machine.
-The bustling ambience and thoughtful fluidity from the front door to the carriage booths out the back creates a fast, fun and fabulous atmosphere.
-It's this focus on quality fun — from the menus through to the service, neon-pink interiors and cheeky details — that makes Mr Miyagi a staple on Chapel Street's highly competitive restaurant scene.
+The bustling ambience and thoughtful fluidity from the front door to the carriage booths out the back creates a fast, fun atmosphere that's perfect for its location.
+It's this focus on quality fun — from the menus through to the service, neon-pink interiors and cheeky details — that has made Mr Miyagi a staple on Chapel Street's highly competitive restaurant scene.

 Information